 * The Lesson of Lake Toba, published 21 October 2014

-A recent article in The Guardian Political Science blog:
+In The Guardian Political Science blog:

 * When robots kill (with Trevor White), published 23 July 2015.